 It was a great shame and I wish now that I’d tried that much harder.

-The play, with its original title Twist, has since been successfully produced in the UK, Australia, Canada, South Africa, Germany, India, and the USA.
+The play, with its original title Twist, has since been successfully produced in the UK, Australia, Canada, South Africa, Germany, India, and the USA and, following a 2018 UK tour with Baroque Theatre directed by Adam Morley, is currently published by Josef Weinberger Plays.